 In order to have robust rank-and-file participation in our union at all levels, member education must remain a top priority for UE.
 We must provide the skills and knowledge to empower our members to take on the boss, to engage in community struggles that advance worker rights, and to run the union.
 We must prioritize time for this education at every opportunity.

 Educational events help members and local union officers learn about policies on union financial integrity and practices, grievance handling, workplace representation, preparation for bargaining, and other leadership skills.
-The work of the UE Young Activist Program, the Southern Workers Assembly and our union’s participation in Labor Notes Conferences and Troublemakers Schools have contributed to our efforts to bring forward new activists and leaders who will carry the union’s work into the future.
+The work of the UE Young Activist Program, the Southern Workers Assembly, our union’s participation in Labor Notes Conferences and Troublemakers Schools, and the North American Solidarity Project Conference held jointly with Unifor at Port Elgin, have contributed to our efforts to bring forward new activists and leaders who will carry the union’s work into the future.
+UE also advanced member education with new workshops on topics including healthcare for all, preparing for the open shop in the public sector, combatting sexual harassment, and understanding the new tax bill.

 The union continues to benefit from its education initiatives of recent decades.
 The UE Steward Handbook and the UE Leadership Guide — both published in the late 1990s — remain the most thorough and useful training materials for rank-and-file leaders.
-The UE Steward, a newsletter of useful information and tips for shop leaders, continues to be one of the most sought after publications.
+The UE Steward, a newsletter of useful information and tips for shop leaders, continues to be one of the most sought after publications, and since December 2017 has been distributed via email, website and social media in addition to print.
 The UE News provides not only reporting on our recent struggles and other activities, but also in-depth analysis of current issues facing union members as well as UE and working-class history helping members understand our legacy.

 A strong response and effective fightback depends on an educated, informed leadership, an effective steward system, and an involved membership.

-- Commits the national union to provide educational materials and workshops to assist members to run effective local unions and successfully wage local, national and international struggles, including:
+- Commits the national union to provide educational materials and workshops to assist members in running effective local unions and successfully waging local, national and international struggles, including:

 - Democratic operation of a local, including steward training and grievance handling, local union finances and integrity, and preparing for escalating shop floor campaigns, negotiations, and in-shop struggles, with training tailored to the needs of each local;